Petrus Apianus: Life and work

 Despite many calls from other universities, including Leipzig, Padua, Tübingen, and Vienna, Apianus remained in Ingolstadt until his death.
 He neglected his teaching duties.
 Apianus's work included in mathematics – in 1527 he published a variation of Pascal's triangle, and in 1534 a table of sines – as well as astronomy.
 In 1531, he observed Halley's Comet and noted that a comet's tail always point away from the sun.
 Girolamo Fracastoro also detected this in 1531, but Apianus's publication was the first to also include graphics.
 He designed sundials, published manuals for astronomical instruments and crafted volvelles ("Apian wheels"), measuring instruments useful for calculating time and distance for astronomical and astrological applications.

 Apianus married Katharina Mosner, the daughter of a councilman of Landshut, in 1526.
-They had fourteen children together – five girls and nine sons.
+They had fourteen children together – five daughters and nine sons.
 One of their children was Philipp Apian (1531–1589), who preserved the legacy of his father, in addition to his own research.